drpatrik/combatris/README.md

 Back-to-back Recognition | Tetris / T-spin
 Platform | PC / Linux / OSX

-The plan is to implement three modes Marathon, Battle and Single Player.
-The single player is under development and will soon be considered done.
-I will then implement Battle and Network support and after that the Marathon mode or maybe if I feel like the vice versa.
+The plan is to implement three modes Single Player, Battle and Marathon.
+The single player is done except for the cosmetic improvements listed below.
+Its now time to implement network support and battle mode.

 **Status**
 - [x] Rotate left / right